BibinVJ/AtomSuit-backend/README.md

-this is a erp system, and the backend in backend folder in laravel, frontend in frontend folder in nextjs, desktop in desktop folder in electron.

-it uses tenancy for laravel package and is a multi tenant based, subdomain and seperate db setup.
+this is a erp system, and the backend in backend folder in laravel, frontend in frontend folder in nextjs, desktop in desktop folder in electron. it is a multitenant based subdomain for multiple tenant with seperate db for each tenant. it uses tenancy for laravel package and is a multi tenant based, subdomain and seperate db setup. registration and payment are captured using stripe.

-registration and payment are captured using stripe webhook, before setting in local or in server set the stripw webhook correctly.
+before setting stripe in local or in server set the stripw webhook correctly.

 ## System Requirements